-A: To balance tables, the player who will be big blind next is moved to the worst position, including taking a single big blind when available, even if that means the seat has the big blind twice.
+A: To balance in flop and mixed-games, the player to be big blind next moves to the worst position, including single big blind if available, even if that means the seat is big blind twice.
 Worst position is never the small blind.
+In stud-only, players move by position (last seat open at the short table is the seat filled).